How to scan B&W line art

 Now you have a super hi resolution digital file of you artwork that you can use for printing.
 The file size is even more reasonable than a jpeg thanks to the LZW compression option.
 This method also works for colour pieces but requires some extra steps.

-- Prepare you artwork as above
+- Prepare your b&w artwork as above

 - Once saved, revert back to greyscale: Image / Mode / Greyscale